Pixis-py/LittleRogueNight/README.md

 ## Steps of the projects
 * we have 14 weeks to do this project
 * This is our Gantt : https://docs.google.com/spreadsheets/d/1N0l1cyXdz2jDQ7uw1sJApE_-XL1_57rDjFjR6rCOs2c/edit#gid=1115838130
+* This is the entire description of the game https://docs.google.com/document/d/15iS2K25yt7P2-7-cuAcIXqtBpi8PWvzSjXZDD9PCUwc/edit?usp=sharing